OrenVilderman/express-sql-learn-template/README.md

 npm install
 ```

-## Start Server with debug* (Optional to use F5 before running the script)
+## Start the server with debug* (Optional to use F5 before running the script)
-Start with nodemon by running:
+Start the server by running:
 ```
 npm start
 ```
-Start directly with ts-node by running:
+Start with nodemon by running:
 ```
-npm run start-backup
+npm run start-dev
 ```

-## Start the tests that will print the full Jest HTML coverage report
+## Start the jest coverage tests that will print the full Jest HTML coverage report
 Start the tests by running:
 ```
 npm test